jpehman/webauthn-guide/authentication.md

   }
 ```

-The first thing that you may notice is that this object is noticably smaller than the `challenge` from the registration ceremony.
+The first thing that you may notice is that this object is noticeably smaller than the `challenge` from the registration ceremony.

 There's also no user identifying information returned.